-Greenlight and Acorns Early, previously known as GoHenry, are two of the best kids’ banking apps on the market.
+Greenlight and GoHenry (now Acorns Early) are two of the best kids’ banking apps on the market.
 Both have strong parental controls, financial literacy features and a wide age acceptance range.
-While Greenlight has a little more to offer and is cheaper for larger families, Acorns Early isn’t a chump.
+While Greenlight has a little more to offer and is cheaper for larger families, GoHenry isn’t a chump.

 Acorns Early vs. Greenlight: Account options

-Acorns Early has two plan options: Basic for $5/month and Family for $10/month.
+GoHenry, now known as Acorns Early, has two plan options: Basic for $5/month and Family for $10/month.
 The only difference between Basic and Family is that Basic allows for one kid and Family allows for four kids.
+However, parents with an Acorns Gold subscription can get Acorns Early at no extra cost.

 Greenlight has three plan options: Core for $5.99/month, Max for $9.98/month and Infinity for $14.98/month.
 All of Greenlight’s plans allow up to five kids, and the differences between the plans come down to features.
 Max and Infinity offer extra perks such as cashback rewards, higher savings APYs, purchase protection and identity theft monitoring.